nicolas-ivanov/lasagne_seq2seq/README.md

 # lasange seq2seq
 An attempt to implement Sequence to sequence architecture on Lasagne.
+Since it doesn't produce awesome results so far, also consider other implementations of [seq2seq](https://github.com/nicolas-ivanov/nn_chatbot_links).

 The code includes: